RolandStuder/blog/source/posts/2023-supercharged-table-component.html.md

 <% end %>
 ```

-Then the view component gem never actually calls the block, so the `column` method calls never happen.
-We use the `before_render` lifecycle method to do that.
+The ViewComponent gem won't actually call the block, and the column method calls won't happen.
+We use the `before_render` lifecycle method to ensure the block is called.

 ### What is this `view_context.capture(row, &column.td_block)` doing?